What is NSF’s NOIRLab?

 As of 1 October 2019, all National Science Foundation-funded ground-based nighttime optical and infrared astronomical research facilities operate together in one organization called NSF’s National Optical-Infrared Astronomy Research Laboratory (NSF’s NOIRLab).
-The new organization operates five scientific facilities: Cerro Tololo Inter-American Observatory (CTIO); the Community Science and Data Center (CSDC); Gemini Observatory; Kitt Peak National Observatory (KPNO); and the Large Synoptic Survey Telescope (LSST).
+The new organization operates five scientific facilities: Cerro Tololo Inter-American Observatory (CTIO); the Community Science and Data Center (CSDC); Gemini Observatory; Kitt Peak National Observatory (KPNO); and the Vera C. Rubin Observatory.
 It is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with NSF.

 NOIRLab is the preeminent US center for ground-based optical-infrared astronomy, enabling breakthrough discoveries in astrophysics by developing and operating state-of-the-art ground-based observatories and providing data products and services for a diverse and inclusive community.